OpenBSD

 pfctl -s state

-6) configure the computers on LAN (Local Area
+6) configure your computers on LAN (Local Area

-Network) and that you plan to connect to this router via hub or directly
+Network) - the ones that you plan to connect to this router, and specify

 A More Detailed Description